yamagen/nihongo-no-oto/2025/2025-05-08_tsukumogami_en.md

 ### Summary

-In one episode of the _Ise Monogatari_, a single line—"Thus and thus, I think"—sets everything in motion.
+In one episode of the _Ise Monogatari_ Stage 63, a single line—"Thus and thus, I think"—sets everything in motion.
 Without poetry, without elaboration, a nameless third son silently orchestrates an encounter between his mother and the narrator, Ariwara no Narihira.
 What follows is a delicate play of embarrassment, misreading, and poetic cover-up.
 This entry explores how silence, misdirection, and minimal language function as narrative force—and how Narihira, caught in the act of being duped, redeems himself through poetic performance.

 ---